 - Equity mutual funds

-Most people miss to appreciate the power of Long term financial planning, with this you can create a huge amount of wealth if done right.
-Sadly, Most people realize this very late in their life and miss the most precious thing in investment which is the ‘Power of compounding.
+Most people fail to appreciate the power of Long-term financial planning. with this you can create a huge amount of wealth if done right.
+Sadly, Most people realize this very late in their lives and miss the most precious thing in investment which is the power of compounding.

 You need to keep one thing in mind money brings more money.
 The earlier you start investing for Long term financial planning, you will have to invest less to get more returns as the money you invested will bring more money for you!